getsops/sops/README.rst

 * file named **something.dev.yaml** should use one set of KMS A
 * file named **something.prod.yaml** should use another set of KMS B
-* all other files use a third set of KMS C
+* other files use a third set of KMS C
-* All live under **mysecretrepo/something.{dev,prod}.yaml**
+* all live under **mysecretrepo/something.{dev,prod}.yaml**

-Under those circumstances, a configuration file placed at **mysecretrepo/.sops.yaml** can drive the two sets of KMS used for the two types of files.
+Under those circumstances, a file placed at **mysecretrepo/.sops.yaml** can manage the three sets of configurations for the three types of files:

 .. code:: yaml